Introduction To Solid Mineral Sector

 - Integrate artisanal miners into the formal sector.

-- Encourage and promote mineral processing and value addition industries that strengthen backward and forward linkages.
+- Encourage and promote mineral processing and value addition industries that strengthen backwards and forward linkages.

 Tactical Actions of ERGP for Solid Minerals